SuperOfficeDocs/superoffice-docs/user-guide/en/user/StandardCRM/chap03/Sale.md

 * the user ID of the person who recorded the sale
 * ERP discount (if SuperOffice is linked to an ERP system)

+> [!TIP]
-**Tip:** You can configure the columns on the section tab to display just the information that interests you.
+> You can configure the columns on the section tab to display just the information that interests you.
 See [Configure columns](../chap01/Changing-the-column-view.md). .

 Double-click a sale in the list to open the **Sale** screen in SuperOffice CRM which contains information about that sale.